-- SF3-B: “Labour and discriminations” (by A. Ghirardello) addresses the question of the impacts of inequalities and discriminations in a globalised context: labour market inequalities (unemployment, wages, working conditions), discrimination (from a theoretical perspective and with an emphasis on the developed countries), health and labour, segregation.
+- SF3-B: “Labour market and globalization” (by A. Ghirardello and A. Rébérioux) addresses the question of the impacts of inequalities and discriminations in a globalised context: labour market inequalities (unemployment, wages, working conditions), discrimination (from a theoretical perspective and with an emphasis on the developed countries), health and labour, segregation.
 The related philosophical (Rawls, Sen, Honneth, and others) and sociological (Bourdieu, Boltanski and Dubet) issues will be discussed in order to provide an interdisciplinary approach.

 As for the other options, students will attend “joint seminars” (4th block) and optional training in languages (5th block).
 The philosophy is the same than for the other options (provide interdisciplinary approach and skills through the participation of professionals, same language policy).

 All mandatory courses will be taught in English (i.e. blocks 1, 2 and 4).
 At least one of the special focuses (block 3) will be taught in English, allowing students that want to study only in English to do so.

 Course details (teaching hours, ECTS, teaching staff) for Semester 3.

 Semester 4: Master’s dissertation.